ephreal/rollbot/README.md

 To view progress of new feature and features planned for the future, check out [the bot feature project board.](https://github.com/ephreal/rollbot/projects/1)

+## Hidden Commands

+Some bot commands are hidden from the general help menu.
+This is to cut down on the amount of space the help text takes up when you run the help command.
+These are the hidden commands.

+* all_info
+* get_guilds
+* get_roles
+* git
+* halt
+* info
+* logging
+* member_activity
+* reboot
+* reload
+* rename
+* spam

 ## Setting up the bot

 Setting up the bot requires the following.